Everything You Should Know About Buying Curtains

 Sheer: This is a light fabric that is used together with another fabric for the curtain.
 They are used to let light into your home and to avoid having bare windows.
 They don’t provide lots of privacy due to their lightness.

-4. Determining the Curtain Length
+4. How to Measure Curtain Length

 curtains reaching the floor